Cheshire-Cat94/Cheshire-Cat94.github.io/README.md

 ![Figure 7: Box plot SourcesXUrgency Proportion](https://raw.githubusercontent.com/Cheshire-Cat94/Cheshire-Cat94.github.io/main/Rplot02.png)

 The two box plots above may elucidate some of the questions that might have arisen from interpreting the graph above.
 First of all, they confirm the U-shaped behaviour of The Guardian and Official Government Communication, and they reveal that &mdash; at least in comparison to Twitter &mdash; newspapers and governments alike displayed communicative coherence during most of the pandemic.
 Certain outliers are in line with surveys that find that citizens found official communication contradictory and confusing.
-In this regard, 10 Downing Street seems to have released some statements downplaying the severity of the pandemic during the first peak, while fear-mongering during the third [something on lockdowns here?].
+In this regard, 10 Downing Street seems to have released some statements downplaying the severity of the pandemic during the first peak, while fear-mongering during the third.

 **Twitter as pandemic tracker**